 Unemployment, Total Employment, and Labor Force statistics in Northwest Florida and Gulf Shores Alabama

 Unemployment is defined as individuals who are jobless, actively seeking work, and available to take a job.
-People who are unable to work, like individuals with restrictive disabilities, or those who have not looked for a job in the past four weeks are not included.
+People who are unable to work, such as individuals with restrictive disabilities or those who have not looked for a job in the past four weeks are not included.
 The unemployment rate is then calculated using the number of unemployed individuals divided by the total individuals in the labor force, multiplied by 100.
 (Unemployed / Labor Force) X 100